 Innsbruck is our only Snow sports destination that's equally as good for both Sightseeing and Snow sports!

-No kangaroos in Austria It's amazing - We've had a fantastic time every time visited, defiantly in the top ten, offering the best combination of local sightseeing excursions, shopping, nightlife and snow sports!
+It's amazing - We've had a fantastic time every time visited, definitely in the top ten, offering the best combination of local sightseeing excursions, shopping, nightlife and snow sports!
 A great trip for mixed groups with both snow sports and sightseeing enthusiasts.
 It's Austria!
 Innsbruck is the capital and heart of Austria's Tyrol snow sports region with easy access to many amazing resorts.
 They have an efficient lift and transportation system making it easy and enjoyable!

 About Innsbruck: